oracle official Web Site ManualiOracle.it

 2. if it's existing, you have to write (by dbms_output) 'The file exists'

-3. if it's not existing, you have to write (by dbms_output) 'The file doesn't exist'
+3. if it's not existing, you have to write (by dbms_output) 'The file doesn't exists'

 October - Log Tables